MatiasNAmendola/hBootstrap/README.markdown

 **First value** of $args can be either an array (with  key or not) or a string.

-In case of an array, the array accepts 4 values, in the following order :
+The array accepts 4 values, in the following order :

 1. control group label text
 2. control group class (ex: 'success', 'error' ... )
 3. help text
 4. help style (ex: 'inline' or 'block' etc.)

-In case of a string, the string is the control group label text (see String shortchut example)
+The string is the control group label text (see String shortchut example)

 **Second value** is an array of values passed to the appropriate static helper method, defined by the key name.
 In the example above, the "input" method is called.
-The values order must be the same as the function arguments order.
+Obviously, the values order must be the same as the function arguments order.

 ## More Examples